-Lena Etuk is a Senior Research Officer at the Centre for Social Impact at the University of New South Wales.
-Her research focuses on the development of appropriate technological solutions for the collection and dissemination of scientific information to catalyse social impact.
-In addition, Lena’s research interests include community development, program evaluation, poverty, inequality, race and ethnicity, and community-based participatory research.
-Lena joined the Centre in September 2016.
+Lena Etuk is the Amplify Social Impact Manager at the Centre for Social Impact at the University of New South Wales.
+Her work focuses on the development of appropriate technological solutions for the collection and dissemination of scientific information to catalyse social change.